gjssss/Nuxt-Blog/docs/intro.md

 # introduces

-use fully server side render generate page, for a batter experience to read artical
+use fully server side render generate page, for a batter experience to read article

 functions